Poll: Do you have a side job?

 Of the more traditional teachers, some are instructing on software specifically, others are adjunct professors, or sharing their knowledge at conferences.

 There are more than a few writers in our midst; in magazines, newsletters, blog sites, books and training materials.
-And one Technical Editor.
+And one Technical Editor and Food Blogger.
 Editors, whether EIC's, copyeditors or Technical Editors rarely get the recognition that the authors do, but, they serve an important function of ensuring that a writer's point gets across in the most clear and accurate manner possible.

 I believe I'll include forum participants here, too.
 As you may have noticed, there are people who volunteer their time to cruise the peer to peer forums and help others with tips and troubleshooting.
 That is not paid work, but, it is sometimes like a fulltime job for the tireless souls on sites like ours.